-Of course, our tropical paradise is known worldwide for its beaches.
-What the many millions of tourists may not know is our beaches act as a natural defense from wind and flood damage caused by tropical storms and hurricanes.
+Of course, our tropical paradise is world-renowned for its beaches.
+What the many millions of tourists may not know is that our beaches act as a natural defense from wind and flood damage caused by tropical storms and hurricanes.
 The environmental, economic, and safety benefits of our beaches cannot be overstated.
-Erosion is a tremendous threat to this vital natural resource and I have been active in identifying and implementing an effective long-term solution to comprehensive beach re-nourishment.
+Beach erosion is a tremendously important issue in our area, and I have been active in identifying and implementing effective long-term solutions to support comprehensive beach renourishment projects.

-Our community is intimately tied to the environmental integrity of our beaches, coral reefs and other precious ecosystems.
-I will continue to fight for increased action to protect our natural environment.
-Our natural wonders must be protected for future generations of Floridians and visitors to enjoy and I look forward to continuing to work on this important task.
+Our community and economy are intimately tied to the environmental integrity of our beaches, coral reefs, and wetland ecosystems and I will continue to act to protect these crucial habitats.
+Our natural wonders must be protected for the benefit of future generations of Floridians.